-The Cleveland Indians have released outfielder Ben Francisco.
+The Cleveland Indians have released outfielder Ben Francisco, the team has announced.

 Cleveland signed Francisco to a minor league contract that included an invitation to major league spring training in January.
 Before being released by the Indians, the 31-year-old hit .400/.520/.700 with six doubles and two RBI over 25 plate appearances this spring.